I dont know how to thank you guys for support, you are really quite unique in the industry.

 Changing jobs from Sber Bank of Russian Federation to The University of Auckland, Eugene finally dropped an anchor at RimuHosting and never regretted his decision.
 He tried different distros of GNU/Linux such as Ubuntu, OpenSUSE, Fedora, CentOS, BackTrack, Liberte, Tails as well as commercial one as Red Hat, Open Solaris.
 At home he uses mainly Mint.

 At his free time, Eugene enjoys kettlebell exercises, jogging, playing squash with his friends, reading and re-reading books, traveling, learning to play guitar, listening to classics and discovering beauty of the world.

 Eugene believes that happiness begins with professional satisfaction and GNU/Linux provides mostly endless opportunities for that.

 Erwin started working for Rimuhosting on mid September 2012 .

 He spends his free time going out with family.
 He also hangs out on 'freechess.org' from time to time.

-He also loves reading on a wide variety of topics especially philosophy and science because of what he believes as the interrelationship between the two.
+He also loves reading on a wide variety of topics especially philosophy and science.

 Andrew discovered Linux in 2001 and has never looked back since.
 He uses a range of distros from rpm based to deb based ones.